Large black hole entropy from the giant brane expansion: Abstract

 \section{Abstract}

 { We show that the Bekenstein-Hawking entropy of large supersymmetric black holes in AdS$_5\times S^5$ emerges from remarkable cancellations in the \emph{giant graviton} expansions recently proposed by Imamura, and Gaiotto and Lee, independently.
 A similar cancellation mechanism is shown to happen in the exact expansion in terms of free fermions recently put-forward by Murthy.
 These two representations can be understood as sums over independent systems of giant D3-branes and free fermions, respectively.
 At large charges, the free energy of each independent system \emph{localizes} to its asymptotic expansion near the leading singularity.
 The sum over the independent systems maps their localized free energy to the localized free energy of the superconformal index of~$U(N)$~$\mathcal{N}=4$ SYM.
 This result constitutes a non-perturbative test of the giant graviton expansion valid at any value of~$N$.
+Moreover, in the holographic scaling limit $N\to\infty$ at fixed ratio~$\frac{\text{Entropy}}{N^2}\,$, it recovers the 1/16 BPS black hole entropy by a saddle-point approximation of the giant graviton expansion.

 }